Updated annually

 The Cincinnati Music Festival is back and better than ever

-With its roots beginning in 1962, the Cincinnati Music Festival brings more than 80,000 visitors every year to the Cincy Region.
+With its roots beginning in 1962 (although the festival itself began in nearby Indiana in 1958), the Cincinnati Music Festival brings more than 80,000 visitors every year to the Cincy Region.
 This annual event is a true local tradition, with just about every blues, r & b, rap and soul legend you can think of gracing the stage - from Whitney Houston, Luther Vandross and Gladys Knight, to Janet Jackson, Fantasia and Erykah Badu.
+You'll hear locals and longtime attendees refer to it commonly as "Jazz Fest".

 Before the festival kicks off on Saturday, don’t miss a special ceremony to unveil the newest inductees to the Cincinnati Black Music Walk of Fame at the Andrew J Brady Music Center.
 This star-studded (and FREE) annual event honors the MANY prolific artists that call Cincinnati and Southeast Ohio home.
 Just be sure to wear your best white outfit, as is tradition!